-While dealing with the disruptions and changes associated with the COVID-19 pandemic, I have been struck by some unexpected benefits that it has produced.
+While dealing with the disruptions and changes associated with the pandemic, I have been struck by some unexpected COVID-19 benefits that it has produced.
 I am also drawn to what they could mean for the future – if leaders look to leverage them.

+What do I mean by COVID-19 benefits?
 After weeks of near-total lockdown, I can now see bright stars at night from my house outside Boston and a crystal-clear view back towards the city.
 I’m also reminded of the remarkable before-and-after photos of Mumbai that I saw online recently, photos that now show no visible pollution.
 What’s more, we all have seen office buildings empty out overnight as employees change to working from home and interacting virtually.

 Most of us have read or heard the stories of companies shifting from manufacturing products that are in less demand to producing medical products needed to protect people from the virus.
 And we have seen businesses and leaders who have altered their focus from revenue and profit to the safety and health of employees and customers, and from providing products and services for a fee to providing them pro bono to help those in need.